Popmotion/popmotion/docs/api/action.md

 The `action` function takes one argument, an initialisation function.

-This is passed an object of three functions: `update`, `complete`, and `error`:
+This init function is provided an object of `update`, `complete`, and `error` functions.

 ```javascript
 action(({ update, complete, error }) => update(1));
 ```

-All of these functions are optional.
-When called, they will trigger the corresponding functions provided to the action's `start` function.

-When the `start` function is called, the **initialisation function is run again**.
-This means once an action is defined, it can be started many times, and each will be a **new instance**.
+These functions are optional.
+Your action may call all or just some of them.

+`action` returns a `start` method.
+When this is called, the init function is executed, creating a **new** instance of the action.

+Calling `start` multiple times will create multiple instances.

+`start` is provided `update`, `complete`, and/or `error` methods.
+These **react** when their corresponding `init` functions are fired by the action.

 For example: